What causes cellulite?

 When “too much protein is bad for you”, you can always fill the calorie gap by having more fat - or even worse, more fat and carbs.

-Too much dietary fat, even good fat, such as avocados, nuts and olive oil, will end up being deposited in fat cells, including cellulite fat cells.
+Excessive dietary fat, even some of it good fat, such as avocados, nuts and olive oil, will end up being deposited in fat cells, including cellulite fat cells.

 Too much fat and carbs is the flipside of too little protein.
 The only certain outcome of such a dietary approach is less firmness and more cellulite.